'Double standards' of the Left Front, Congress: Mamata over WB violence during bandh

 'Will fight CAA, NRC alone': Mamata Banerjee to skip Opposition meet on Jan 13

-Reportedly, Sporadic incidents of violence were reported from various parts of West Bengal on Wednesday during the 24 hours strike called by the trade union activists backed by Left and Congress members against the Centre's "anti-people" policies.
+Reportedly, sporadic incidents of violence were reported from various parts of West Bengal on Wednesday during the 24 hours strike called by the trade union activists backed by Left and Congress members against the Centre's "anti-people" policies.

 Incidents of violence and arson, blocking of railway tracks and roads by protestors trying to enforce the shutdown took place in several places in the state.